16 Best Cheap Places to Visit in September

 Craving the culture and attractions of Europe, but not the high prices of autumn?
 Budapest is the answer.
 The Hungarian capital, considered to be the "Paris of the East," sees a drop in both crowds and prices come September, when the summer vacationers have gone home.

-Budapest brims with tourist attractions steeped in culture and history.
+Budapest brims with sights steeped in culture and history.
 You can see many of the most important monuments and museums from the medieval era at Castle Hill.
 Tourists can also enjoy a leisurely stroll down the cobbled streets near the Parliament Building, and get panoramic views of the city from the dome of St. Stephen's Basilica.

 When you're ready to wind down, head to the iconic Széchenyi Thermal Bath for a long soak in therapeutic hot spring water.